JavaScript array length property explained with 4 examples

 The array length property in JavaScript

-The array length property of JavaScript is used to set or return total length or number of elements in the specified array.
+The array length property is used to set or return the total length or number of elements in the specified array.

-The JS length property is particularly useful to manipulate array elements.
+The JS length property is particularly useful for manipulating array elements.

-Generally, this property is used in the for and while loops to get the total number of elements in order to specify the condition part.
+Generally, this property is used in JavaScript for and while loops to get the total number of elements to specify the condition part.

 For example: